 FADE TO BLACK (1980)

 What fun we have is watching Christopher, who was so good in Breaking Away, ham it up as the psychotic, movie-loving Eric.
-Christopher knows better then his director that the material needs a bit of an over the top touch and he does his best to accommodate.
-He gleefully goes from Dracula to the Mummy to James Cagney while dispatching his victims including a young Mickey Rourke as an obnoxious co-worker and a sleazy producer who steals one of his film ideas.
-Sadly the rest of the cast are rather bland including Tim Thomerson as criminal psychologist, Moriarty, who specializes in juvenile cases and Ashe overacts but, not in a good way, as his oppressive Aunt Stella.
-Australian Linda Kerridge is pretty as Marilyn but, doesn’t really have the dynamic personality to make her memorable.
+Christopher knows better than his director that the material needs a bit of an over the top touch and he does his best to accommodate.
+He gleefully goes from Dracula to the Mummy to James Cagney while dispatching his victims, including a young Mickey Rourke as an obnoxious co-worker and a sleazy producer who steals one of his film ideas.
+Sadly the rest of the cast are rather bland including Tim Thomerson as criminal psychologist, Moriarty, who specializes in juvenile cases and Ashe overacts, but not in a good way, as his oppressive Aunt Stella.
+Australian Linda Kerridge is pretty as Marilyn, but doesn’t really have the dynamic personality to make her memorable.
 That and her character disappearing for a long stretch while Binford has his revenge, doesn’t help get to know her any better.

-Despite it’s flaws, it is a strange enough film to warrant a watch if you haven’t seen it, especially if you like 80s slasher flicks, though don’t expect much in the gore department, as there is relatively little blood and a rather moderate body count.
+Despite it’s flaws, it is a strange enough film to warrant a watch if you haven’t seen it, especially if you like 80s slasher flicks.
+Don’t expect much in the gore department, as there is relatively little blood and a rather moderate body count.
 At least Craig Safan’s score is very 80s and adds to the nostalgia.

 All in all, Fade To Black doesn’t live up to it’s cult reputation and, to be honest, wasn’t that well received when it first came out.
 It’s one of those films that has gained a following and has been elevated beyond it’s actual worth, though, it is an odd little movie and films like this usually tend to find their audience over time, whether they are really that good or not.
-A curiosity viewing or if you are an 80s completist but, don’t expect the classic it’s made out to be.
+A curiosity viewing, or if you are an 80s completist, but don’t quite expect a classic.